Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 4. Relay Extend
 ```
 Client -> Last OR in Circuit
-Sent from client to the first OR in the circuit but forwarded to the last OR in the circuit to extend the circuit by another node.
+Sent from Client to the first OR in the circuit but forwarded to the last OR in the circuit to extend the circuit by another node.

 Properties:
     - int - circID